 Roger has prosecuted and led in high profile and serious criminal cases on behalf of HM Revenue and Customs, Department for Work and Pensions, Department of Health, and the Department for Business Innovation and Skills.
 His experience in such matters means he is equipped to robustly cross-examine witnesses at court.

-Level 4 Advocate Crown Prosecution Service (CPS) Unified Prosecution List
+- Level 4 Advocate on the Crown Prosecution Service (CPS) Panel.

 The New Law Journal has published the following articles written by Roger: